 My personal favorite is the pea coat.
 It looks great, emphasizing the male form with its broad shoulders and slimmed waist, but it also does a good job of keeping you warm.
 The pea coat has a broad collar that you can actually pop without looking like a jackass (unlike shirt or polo collars!)
 Between that and the double-breasted front, you’ll have ample protection from the wind.

 As a note though, they don’t always wear well in combination with structured blazers or suit jackets, as the pea coat itself is quite structured as well.

 2. The Overcoat

-The classic overcoat is best for business and business-casual attire.
+The classic overcoat is best for business and business-casual men.
 It keeps you warm while giving you an air of professionalism.
 This is a must-have for anyone who wants to enter their office looking respectable.

 3. The Trench Coat

 Trench coats are quite versatile and a must for when the rain comes pouring down (though, they also look fine when it doesn’t).
 You can wear them over your casual and formal clothes, and look sharp.
 Trench coats come in many styles too, so you have a lot of options there.
 Hint: Finding one with a wool lining is a good idea!